 Every year Belarus announces its entry for the Junior Eurovision Song Contest following the national selection held by the Belarusian Television and Radio Company.

-This year a 13-year-old singer, soloist of the popular song theater Khvilinka, Sasha Minenok has been selected to represent Belarus at the Junior Eurovision Song Contest 2016 in Violetta, Malta.
-The young singer won the national selection with his song Music of My Victories.
+This year a 13-year-old singer, soloist of the popular song theater Khvilinka, Sasha Minenok has been selected to represent Belarus at the Junior Eurovision Song Contest 2016.
+The young singer got the Crystal Microphone, a symbol of the national Eurovision selection.

 Belarus joined the International Classical Music Competition "Eurovision Young Musicians" in 2010.

 Belarus’ first entry at Eurovision Young Musicians 2010 cellist Ivan Karizna advanced into the finals (out of 14 semi-finalists).

 Dulcimer player Alexandra Denisenya, winner of many international and national contests, represented Belarus at Eurovision Young Musicians in May 2012 in Vienna.

 Belarus debuted at the Eurovision Young Dancers 2013 that was held in Gdansk, Poland, on 14 June.